mupif/mupif/doc/source/userman.rst

 Multiscale/multiphysics simulations are natively supported in MuPIF, allowing easy data passing from one model to another one, synchronizing and steering all models.
-Simulation workflow of multiscale/multiphysics simulations, called also a simulation scenario, defines data flow among various models and their steering.
+Simulation workflow of multiscale/multiphysics simulations, called also a simulation scenario, need to define (1) execution model (steering of models) and (2) data model (defines how data are passed/exchanged).
 Natively, the workflow in MuPIF is represented as Python script combining MuPIF components into workflow.
-However, a many benefits can be further gained by implementing a workflow as class derived from abstract *Workflow* class.
-The benefits and example are discussed in :numref:`sect-workflow-as-a-class`.

 Workflow templates
 --------------------